OctopusDeploy/docs/docs/infrastructure/deployment-targets/windows-targets/polling-tentacles-over-port-443.md

 position: 65
 ---

-[Polling Tentacles](docs/infrastructure/deployment-targets/windows-targets/tentacle-communication.md#polling-tentacles) usually communicate with Octopus Server over port 10943.
-If your network configuration prevents outbound connections from your Tentacles on non-standard ports, you may be able to configure Tentacle to use port 443 (HTTPS).
+[Polling Tentacles](docs/infrastructure/deployment-targets/windows-targets/tentacle-communication.md#polling-tentacles) usually communicate with Octopus Server over TCP port 10943.
+If your network configuration prevents outbound connections from your Tentacles on non-standard ports, you can configure Tentacle to use port 443 (HTTPS).

 The procedure for doing so varies based upon your chosen method of hosting Octopus Server.

 ## Octopus Cloud

-The setup of a Polling Tentacle for an [Octopus Cloud](/docs/octopus-cloud/index.md) instance over port 443 is the same as a [Polling Tentacle over port 10943](/docs/infrastructure/deployment-targets/windows-targets/tentacle-communication.md#polling-tentacles), except omit the `--server-comms-port` parameter and specify the `--server-comms-address <address>` parameter.
-The address to use is your [Octopus Cloud](/docs/octopus-cloud/index.md) instance URL prefixed with `polling.` (e.g. `https://polling.<yoururl>.octopus.app`)
+The setup of a Polling Tentacle for an [Octopus Cloud](/docs/octopus-cloud/index.md) instance over port 443 is the same as a [Polling Tentacle over port 10943](/docs/infrastructure/deployment-targets/windows-targets/tentacle-communication.md#polling-tentacles), except for the `register-with` and `register-worker` commands, omit the `--server-comms-port` parameter and specify the `--server-comms-address <address>` parameter.
+The address to use is your [Octopus Cloud](/docs/octopus-cloud/index.md) instance URL prefixed with `polling.` (e.g. `https://polling.<yoururl>.octopus.app`).

 ### Registering a new Tentacle
 ```powershell